matloff/R-vs.-Python-for-Data-Science/README.md

 For instance, though functions are objects in both languages, R takes that further than does Python.
-Whenever I work in Python, I'm annoyed by the fact that I cannot directly print a function to the terminal or edit it, which I do a lot in R.  (This goes back to the generic nature of R's **print()** function etc.)
+Whenever I work in Python, I'm annoyed by the fact that I cannot directly print a function to the terminal or edit it, which I do a lot in R.  (This goes back to the *polymorphic* nature of R's **print()** function etc.)

 Python has just one OOP paradigm.
 In R, you have your choice of several (S3, S4, R6 etc.), though some may debate whether this is a good thing.

-R's metaprogramming features (code that produces code) are wonderful.
+R's metaprogramming features (code that produces code) are wonderful, arguably as powerful as, or more powerful than, those of Python.
+In both languages, these are only for experts, but the point is that R is competitive with Python even in this highly CS-ish aspect.

 ## Linked data structures

 *Win for Python.*

-Not a big issue in Data Science, but it does come up in some contexts.
+**This is not a big issue in Data Science**, but it does come up in some contexts.

 Classical computer science data structures, e.g. binary trees, are easy to implement in Python.
-It is not part of base R, but can be done in various ways, e.g. the **datastructures** package, which wraps the widely-used Boost C++ library.
+This can be done in R in various ways, e.g. with the **datastructures** package, which wraps the widely-used Boost C++ library, but it is not base-R.

 ## Online help